MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 If you want to create such a mix, simply mix the content inside the audio folder.
 The jukebox will play all content in alphabetical order.
 Keep this in mind if you plan the order of the playlist.

 **Note:** if you add a URL from a live web station to the playlist, the jukebox will never get to play the files after this URL - because the live radio never stops.

+### <a name="podcasts"></a>Adding podcasts

+The podcast feature allows you to play a podcast on your Phoniebox.
+The latest episode will be played automaticall.
+Using the previous and next option on the web app, with RFID cards or GPIO buttons, you can skip to other episodes as you would in any other playlist.
+The number of episodes the Phoniebox will play depends on the number of episodes listed in the podcast.

+In short:

+* Create a folder inside `shared/audiofolders/`
+* Add a textfile named `podcast.txt` inside the new folder containing the podcast URL
+* Assign the new folder to a card ID (see above)

+**Good to know:** A podcast is an RSS-feed containing a list of items featuring the special `enclosure` tag.
+This special tag has the `url` attribute pointing to an audio file on the web.
+The file ending for a podcast is often `.rss` or `.xml`.

+**Troubleshooting:**
+* if you are playing YouTube clips, they might break off and/or stutter.
+This is a buffering issue.
+See troubleshooting at the end of this document.
+* if you add a web stream or URL which is invalid, this might create the *VLC* media player to revert to what it played the last time it was launched.
+If your jukebox seems to become erratic, check the URLs in your audio folder.

 ## <a name="webapp"></a>The Jukebox Web App